 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises two types of risks i.e. interest rate risk and currency risk.
 Financial instruments affected by market risk include borrowings and creditors for capital expenditures.

 Foreign currency risk is the risk that the fair value or future cash flows of an exposure will fluctuate because of changes in foreign exchange rates.
 The Company’s exposure to the risk of changes in foreign exchange rates is insignificant and relates primarily to the Company’s creditors for capital expenditures.
 The Company’s foreign currency risks are identified, measured and managed at periodic intervals in accordance with the Company’s policies.
-As at March 31,2024, Company's foreign currency exposure amounts to H 47.90 Million (as at March 31,2023 H 47.44 Million).
+As at March 31, 2025, Company's foreign currency exposure amounts to H NIL ( March 31, 2024 H 47.90 Million ).

 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company's exposure to risk of changes in market rate is limited to short term working capital loans at variable rate taken from banks as the Company's long term borrowings bear fixed interest rate.